fscorrupt/docker-recommender/README.md

 - Clear your entire watchlist from the Configuration tab
 - Items sync with your Plex server

+### Plex Watch History and Ratings
+In short, you have the option to import your prior watch history and Plex side ratings.
+This allows the program to create better recommendations.

 ## Need Help?

 ### Common Issues